ArthurCose/Scriptable-OpenNetBattle-Server/README.md

 - Tile Objects only
 - Visible in minimap
-- Players will be warped home if walking into the tile this object is centered on
+- Players will be warped home if they walk into the tile this object is centered on
 - Custom properties:
   - Direction: string
     - Left